-I have studied (both experimentally and numerically) systems as varied as:
+I have studied - both experimentally and numerically - systems as varied as:

-- nonlinear electrical transmission lines
+Nonlinear electrical transmission lines

-- chains of coupled pendula
+Chains of coupled pendula

-- networks of neuronal oscillators
+Networks of neuronal oscillators

-- networks of electrical self-oscillators
+Networks of electrical self-oscillators

 Broadly speaking, I aim to experimentally characterize emergent patterns, study their onset and boundaries in parameter space, and to formulate mathematical models which allow a numerical and/or analytical exploration.
 Ideas from the field of dynamical systems (such as fixed points, stability, bifurcation, hysteresis) are essential in this endeavor.

 Other interests include the Calculus of Variations, magnetism and spin resonance, microwave spectroscopy, medical imagining techniques, and issues within the philosophy of science.